 Some very nice photos of Nøtteblanderen here

-From the people behind the cocktail bar and craft distillery Himkok and Munnskjenk there is coming a new and exciting concept in Oslo which is named Brugata Landhandleri.
+From the people behind the cocktail bar and craft distillery Himkok and Munnskjenk there is coming to a new and exciting concept in Oslo which is named Brugata Landhandleri.
 This is something we at Distrita have been looking forward to.
 We have passed by it several times and found it so exciting that we had to give it a go.
 They have many tables and chairs outside where you can sit and relax on a sunny day.
 When it’s getting dark they have a beautiful lighting on the facade and small lights are hanging in the small backyard between the local supermarket and their bar.
 Brugata Landhandleri is not just another typical bar.

 A house full of exciting projects

 Brugata Landhandleri unites many things inside of one house – a cafeteria, cocktail bar, gourmet canned wholesale store and more.
-In the future they will even have a local farmers shop at the entrance.
+In the future, they will even have local farmers shop at the entrance.
 This is THE Unique Place where you can come all days of the week, no matter if it’s for a morning coffee, lunch on the go, some small evening snacks or a glass of wine with your friends, family or colleagues.
 Here you can order a juice or a cup of tea and work on your laptop without being disturbed by anyone else.
 They have Free Wifi as well.